Enjoy a great trip when you take advantage of flights to Bucharest from Birmingham Airport.

 If you like driving to the airport, parking couldn’t be easier.
 There is a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Taxis can drop you right outside the terminal, but if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail Link from the station that takes you to the terminal in just two minutes.

 Forgotten some travel essentials like your headphones or toothbrush?
 Fear not, as you can find both (along with any other electricals or beauty items you may have forgotten) at Dixons Travel and Boots.
 World Duty Free has all your favourite brands at discount prices, from liquor to makeup.
-You might be tempted by other shops too, like JD Sports, Victoria’s Secret and Accessorize.
+You might be tempted by other shops too, like JD Sports, Victoria’s Secret and Accessorize.?

 To find out about our other services, head to our terminal facilities page.